They say…

 Pessimists are waiting for the first casualties of this rapid expansion, but so far there have been no brewery closures in London since Battersea folded in 2009.
 The capital, with just under 8.2million inhabitants, still has only 3.6% of Britain’s breweries for 13% of its population, or one brewery for every 227,000 people.
 For comparison there are now about the same number of breweries in the whole of Wales, serving a population only just over 3million, so there should still be plenty of room for more.

 Keeping readers of the Guide up to speed in this rapidly changing world has proved a considerable challenge, and to keep this latest update within reasonable bounds I’ve finally resorted to including summary “Try Also” listings in the Places to Drink section as well as editing main entries.
 So every venue previously mentioned is once again included here in some form, and the full length reviews remain available on the website.
-I’m not sure when or if another update will appear as I’m hoping to agree a publication date for a fully fledged new edition of the book during 2013, but in the please continue to send suggestions and comments to me via the form on the London page.
+I’m not sure when or if another update will appear as I’m hoping to agree a publication date for a fully fledged new edition of the book during 2013, but in the meantime please continue to send suggestions and comments to me via the form on the London page.
 Cheers!

 3 comments to Latest guide updates show London’s beer culture blossoming